Lynn Wachtmann: Ohio House of Representatives, second tenure

 In late 2005, Wachtmann, facing term limits in the Senate, announced that he would seek an Ohio House seat in 2006, which was an open seat.
 He had opposed in the primary by Paulding County Commissioner Tony Burkley.
 He won with 63.73% of the vote over Burkley.
 In the general election, he defeated Democrat Angie Byrne with 56.23% of the vote.
 Wachtmann served again as Chairman of the House Health Committee.

 In 2008, Wachtmann ran unopposed.
 He won in 2010 with 72.05% of the vote over Democrat Cletus Schindler.
 It was announced in early December 2010 that Wachtmann was a potential contender to return to the Ohio Senate, but he soon after released a statement stating that he would remain in the House, and was sworn in for his tenth overall term.

 With Republicans holding the House decisively, Wachtmann stated "This is the opportunity of a lifetime for guys like me to dramatically change the role of state government and empower the taxpayer by letting them keep more of their money."

-He serves on the committees of Commerce and Labor; Health and Aging (as Chairman) and its Subcommittee on Retirement and Pensions; and Insurance and its Subcommittee on Workers' Compensation.
-Wachtmann has declared that he is running for reelection in 2010 for a final term in the new 81st District.
-He will face Democrat John Vanover.
+During his tenure, He served on the committees of Commerce and Labor; Health and Aging (as Chairman) and its Subcommittee on Retirement and Pensions; and Insurance and its Subcommittee on Workers' Compensation.
+Wachtmann ran for re-election in 2010 in the new 81st District, where he defeated Democratic candidate John Vanover.

 Wachtmann won a final term in 2012 with 68.10% of the vote over Democrat John Vanover.